Two more deaths recorded in West Lindsey

-There were two more coronavirus deaths recorded in the latest five-day period in West Lindsey.

-The dashboard shows 252 people had died in the area by April 19 (Tuesday) – up from 250 on Thursday, the last working day before the Easter bank holiday.
+The dashboard shows 257 people had died in the area by April 26 (Tuesday) – up from 255 on Monday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in West Lindsey.